 While her passion lies in the planting and harvesting of fruits and vegetables, mine lies in the chance to help the students connect with nature in other ways, too.

-Given the timing, I thought learning more about fall fruits was in order.
-So last week I set up an apple taste test – knowing full well most of the kids probably hadn’t done anything like it before.
+Given the timing, I thought learning a little about fall fruits was in order.
+So last week we tried taste testing apples with kids – knowing full well most of the kids probably hadn’t done anything like it before.

 There really aren’t any rules here.
 The point of an apple taste test is for kids to learn more about apples – whatever that might be.
 If the kids discovered they liked the taste of apples, even better!